The spiritual ego is the most dangerous type of ego of all.ย

 Gracias for lighting the candle in the dark room with this article!

-Fantastic Mateo, this could very well be the most important subject that you’ve written about and maaan have I suffered from both worldly narcissists and spiritual narcissist these past years and culminating in 2018-2019.
-If it can help anybody recover and consequently have an effect on Humanity this below is worth mentioning: Last summer-fall I had someone christened (!), meaning having his 13th chakra opened, assault me due to reasons mentioned in this article.
+Last summer-fall I had someone christened (!), meaning having his 13th chakra opened, assault me due to reasons mentioned in this article.
 He did this while having fuel put on his fire by his 253 spirit guides of which some are archangels and all of them are allied to the Galactic Federation of Plight, and they did this against someone who has been shot down from Grace.
 The GFL used him, a poor guy with an immensely difficult upbringing in a narcissistic family ++, as proxy for sake of disturbing my energies to the point that I do not ascend.
 Reason is that I’m on to them and their interbred bloodline proxies here on Earth but I can’t develop that here.
-My point is that if you would read our conversations during those three attacks you would scratch your heads wondering who of the two is the Fallen… Read more »
+My point is that if you would read our conversations during those three attacks you would scratch your heads wondering who of the two is the Fallen guy and who is the Christ character.
+What I’ve found over the years is that what we have in our rucksacks before we ascend determines what and how we develop after Enlightenment; nurture over Nature.

 This was such an excellent article.
 One of my biggest fears on my own path is falling in to just this trap.
 It’s such an insidious one.
 I spent almost 3 years in a theravada buddhist women’s monastery, and what I experienced there with regards to what you wrote about was both frightening and humbling, but also the best learning experience I could have received.
 The harm that was done to so many people under the guidance of these teachers, in the name of wisdom and personal enlightenment and spiritual infallibility was something I hope I don’t forget.
 I do know there are many teachers and seekers that are genuine in their wisdom, but there are even more who are not, but think they are, and learning how to discern the difference- either through falling into this trap and finding ones way out again, or by falling prey to another who is caught in the trap, has to be one of the most important lessons to be learned and learned again.

 Great article.
 Thank you.
-In realizing these spiritual narcissistic missteps on my spiritual path, I have found that, while I’m in my body, I am always mastering and parenting my ego.
-In addition, there is no place of spiritual perfection or of being “there” as in Nirvana.
+In realizing these spiritual narcissistic missteps on my spiritual path, I have found that, while Iโm in my body, I am always mastering and parenting my ego.
+In addition, there is no place of spiritual perfection or of being โthereโ as in Nirvana.
 Whether we are in a body or not, it seems to me that awareness is an aspect of The All That Is that is forever expanding.
 That sense of expanding awareness is, for me, the exciting part of Infinite potential. .